PauliusMacernis/KnowledgeBase/Caddy.md

 ```
 The first line defines the site address of our application, which is `0.0.0.0`, or `localhost`.
 We can use this line to specify the site address, which can take many forms.
 To learn
 more, you should check out the HTTP Caddyfile (https://caddyserver.com/docs/http-caddyfile) documentation.
-The next line, gzip, is known as a Caddy directive.
-We configure the gzip directive to use the defaults, but you could customize the configuration with a block:
+The next line, `gzip`, is known as a Caddy directive.
+We configure the `gzip` directive to use the defaults, but you could customize the configuration with a block:
 ```
 gzip {
   ext